-The Council's governance system changed in May 2015, following a referendum held in May 2014, which resulted in a vote in favour of the Council moving from an executive form of governance to a committee system.
+The Council operates a committee system, following a referendum held in May 2014, which resulted in a vote in favour of the Council moving from an executive form of governance to a committee system.

 The Council, meeting as a body, is responsible under the constitution and the Local Government Act 2000 for setting the policy framework and the budget for the authority.
 It also exercises certain other functions that are reserved to it.